 Jessica Li stated that they felt their new brand name was more suitable for conveying an affordable and exciting product other than just being healthy.

-After the rebrand, this cloud kitchen managed to expand to more locations and now runs in physical stores!
+After the rebrand, this cloud kitchen expanded to more locations and now runs in physical stores!

 Moreover, they’ve extended their menu beyond just healthy meals.
-Malaysians could also enjoy their favourite comfort foods.
+Malaysians could also enjoy their favorite comfort foods.

 5. Branding Your Company’s Future Vision

 Whenever a company undergoes a rebranding, it is important to emphasize the envisioned image of the company.

 Your newly rebranded company shouldn’t represent how it currently is.
 In fact, it should communicate the purpose you envision the brand.